mmulich/pkgmeta/docs/config.rst

 Example configuration
 ---------------------

-The following configuration selects the ``myrepo`` as the default repository.
+The following configuration sets up a repository, named ``myrepo``, and selects it as the default repository.
 The ``myrepo`` repository is using the filesystem storage type and sources from ``pkgmeta.org``.
 ::